Self-Injury & Recovery Resources (SIRR)

 Teen Depression and Anxiety: Why the Kids Are Not Alright

-Featured as a central expert voice in TIME’s landmark cover story on the teen mental health crisis, quoted extensively on self-injury, social media, and emotional dysregulation in adolescents.
+Featured as a central expert voice in TIME's landmark cover story on the teen mental health crisis, quoted extensively on self-injury, social media, and emotional dysregulation.

 Getting a Handle on Self-Harm